-- 1. Your first day after surgery is called "Post Op Day One."
-You will often hear the staff referring to your stay as "Post Op Day One, or Two" while you are here.
-We number your days in this manner, to track how you are progressing after your surgery.
-Most total joint replacement patients stay one to two (1-2) nights in the hospital. - 2.
+- 1. Your first day after surgery is called "Post Op Day 1."
+You will often hear the staff referring to your stay as "Post Op Day 1, or 2" while you are here.
+We number your days in this manner, to track how you are progressing after your surgery. - 2.
 If you experience any of the following symptoms: pain, nausea, itching, difficulty sleeping, constipation, or have any concerns please notify the nursing staff so the appropriate treatment or actions can be initiated. - 3.
 Your pain medication is changed from IV to oral pills.
 The object is to maintain a comfort level that will allow you to perform in physical therapy and get proper rest.
 It is essential that you tell your nurse when you are having pain so your pain is well controlled at all times. - 4.
-Your diet will be advanced from clear liquids to a regular diet if you are not experiencing any nausea or vomiting.
-You will eat all meals sitting up in a chair. - 5.
+Your diet will be advanced from clear liquids to a regular diet if you are not experiencing any nausea or vomiting. - 5.
 Your IV fluids may be stopped if you are tolerating food and liquids and if you are producing adequate urine. - 6.
 Physical therapy will assist you in performing your strengthening exercises and walking twice a day.
-After walking, you will be expected to sit in a chair for approximately one (1) hour before you are assisted back to bed.
+After walking you will be expected to sit in a chair for approximately one (1) hour before you are assisted back to bed.
 Pain is an unfortunate consequence of increased activity at this stage of your recovery; therefore, we recommend you consider asking for pain medication prior to therapy.
 Pain medication is normally given every 4-6 hours upon patient request. - 7.
-You will be encouraged to attend to your personal hygiene as much as possible.
+You will be encouraged to tend to your personal hygiene as much as possible.
 It is considered part of your rehabilitation.
 You will be given as much assistance as you need with a morning sponge bath.
 (Some of the surgeons will not allow you to take a shower for 10-14 days after surgery). - 8.
 While you are in bed, the nursing staff will periodically assist you in turning from side to side and repositioning yourself for comfort. - 9.
-Your support stockings (TEDs) will be removed and reapplied once a day. - 10.
-If your surgeon has ordered ice packs or a game ready to your surgical area, they may be applied continuously for 24 to 48 hours.

-- 11. If you have a Foley catheter in your bladder, it will be removed by nursing staff on post-op day one or as ordered by your surgeon.
+Your support stockings (TEDs) will be removed and reapplied once or twice a day. - 10.
+If you have a drain it may be removed by the surgeon or the nursing staff when ordered by the surgeon. - 11.
+If you have a Foley catheter in your bladder, it will be removed by nursing staff on post-op day one or as ordered by your surgeon.
 If you have a past history of being unable to urinate after surgery, please inform your surgeon of this. - 12.
-If your blood oxygen level remains above 92%, the nasal cannula and finger monitor will be discontinued. - 13.
+If your blood oxygen level remains above 92%, the nasal canula and finger monitor will be discontinued. - 13.
 In the early A.M., the lab tech or nurse will draw blood from you so your surgeon and doctor can follow your blood levels. - 14.
 Preventing falls, you must have a staff member with you every time to get out of bed or out of the chair.
 This includes walking to or from the bathroom.
 Family, friends, or guests CAN NOT replace a staff member during ambulation.
-Please CALL so you will not FALL. - 15.
-Bathroom Safety, You are not allowed to stand up from the toilet or commode without a staff member at your side.
-This includes wiping yourself and flushing the toilet.
+Please CALL so you will not FALL.

+15. Bathroom Safety, You are not allowed to stand up from the toilet or commode without a staff member at your side.
+This includes wiping yourself and flushing.
 Patients can become very weak after sitting on the toilet.
 Even standing on your own can be difficult without assistance.